fglmtt/admin/lectures/13-mock-exam.md

 - Why is a lazy unmount (`umount -l`) considered unsafe, which command lets you identify the processes that still hold references to the busy filesystem, and how can you perform a clean unmount instead?
 - What are the purposes of the set-UID, set-GID, and sticky bits, to which regular files or directories does each apply, and how do they alter permission checks?
 - Who may change a file’s permission bits, which command can they use, and how is that command invoked?
-- Who may change a file’s (group) ownership, what rules must be satisfied, and which command performs the operation?
+- Who may change a file’s ownership (owner and group owner), what rules must be satisfied, and which command performs the operation?

 ### [3.3.
 Networking](11-networking.md)